teslasuit/half-life-alyx-teslasuit-experience/README.md

 Application for haptic feedback with Teslasuit for Half-Life Alyx game.
 Haptic feedback generation based on stream of feedback events and game state from console.

 ## Setup Environment
-1. Install Teslasuit Studio build #18791 or higher from [here](https://gitlab.vrweartek.com/software/teslasuit-studio/-/pipelines).
+1. Install Teslasuit Studio build #18791 or higher from [here](http://developer.teslasuit.io).
 2. Install [Steam](https://store.steampowered.com/) and Half-Life Alyx game.
-3. Download binaries from this [folder](https://gitlab.vrweartek.com/a.belekhow/half-life-alyx-teslasuit-experience/-/tree/master/TeslasuitAlyx/bin/Release)
+3. Download latest released binaries from the repository

 ## Configuration 1
 1. Set launch option for Half-Life Alyx in game properties in steam: `-console -netconport 2121`.